 There’s nothing like the rustic view of red sandstone rocks to cleanse your soul.
-So, if you’re looking for one of the most relaxing day trips from Denver, then make the 40-minute drive to Roxborough State Park.
+So, if you’re looking for one of the most relaxing day trips from Denver city limits, then make the 40-minute drive to Roxborough State Park.

 Forty minutes may not seem like a breeze of a drive, but in comparison to other day trips from Denver, this state park is one of the easiest.

 Many people will enjoy hiking at this state park while others shoot a round of golf at Arrowhead Golf Course nearby.
 Whichever you choose, be sure to pack your camera; there are plenty of dramatic red rock formations that you’ll want to capture.

 Dotted with natural mineral water springs, the Manitou Springs area is one of the best places to go if you’re in need of some time away from life’s hustle-bustle or want to reconnect with nature at its purest form.